 Why does the uninsulated Spring perform better at low temperatures?

 The uninsulated Spring panel has a better optical performance a0 than the insulated Spring panel in standard test conditions (STC), for an ambient temperature of 25°C under 1000W/m2 of solar irradiation.

 As can be seen from the curves above, the uninsulated Spring panel performs better than the insulated Spring panel to heat water up to 30°C.

 This is due to two physical phenomena:

-- The non-insulated version recovers more energy from its environment (wind) when cold water (e.g. 10°C) flows through the panel.
+- The non-insulated version recovers more energy from its environment (air) when cold water (e.g. 10°C) flows through the panel.
 It also has slightly colder cells than the insulated version when it produces warm water (e.g. at 25°C).
 With cooler cells, it then loses less energy through radiation at the front towards the sky.
 Its performance is therefore better than that of the insulated version at low and medium temperatures, as long as the losses from the back side are not too great,

 - The hotter the water circulating into the panel, the more energy the non-insulated version will lose through the back side.
 Its performance then decreases faster than the insulated version.
 With the insulated version, the losses on the back side are lower.
 After a while, the insulated version has a better performance.